Worship with Us!

 Sit toward the front of the sanctuary where it is easier for your little ones to see and hear what’s going on.
 They tire of seeing the back of other people’s heads!

-Feel free to explain the parts of the worship service to help them understand what’s going on.
-There are pictures next to each part of the service in the bulletin to help your child know what we’re doing.
+Explain the parts of the worship service to help them understand what’s going on.
+There are pictures next to each part of the service in the worship guide to help your child know what we’re doing.

 Sing the hymns, pray, and voice the responses with your child.
 They learn by copying you!